barais/webinria/slides/angularjsv1.md

 ----
 ## Why Angular can be good (2)
 1. FLEXIBLE!
-As big or small as you want it to be
+As big or small as you want it to be<!-- .element: class="fragment" -->
   - Two line jQuery replacement to a MASSIVE enterprise app
 2. POJOs make life so easy.
-No ‘observables’, wrappers etc. Uses dirty checking for 2-way binding.
+No ‘observables’, wrappers etc. Uses dirty checking for 2-way binding.<!-- .element: class="fragment" -->
   - Fully embraces the dynamic nature of JavaScript
-3. The community and popularity
+3. The community and popularity<!-- .element: class="fragment" -->
-4. DI, services, factories, providers offer flexibility and familiarity to traditionally server side paradigms
+4. DI, services, factories, providers offer flexibility and familiarity to traditionally server side paradigms<!-- .element: class="fragment" -->
-5. Directives offer DSL-like extension to HTML for your domain specific use cases
+5. Directives offer DSL-like extension to HTML for your domain specific use cases<!-- .element: class="fragment" -->
-6. Scopes, although tricky, offer extreme flexibility
+6. Scopes, although tricky, offer extreme flexibility<!-- .element: class="fragment" -->

 ----
 ## Why Angular can be good (2)